Liberty, Integrity, Personal Responsibility, and Accountability

 If we really want to address the national debt, we have to stop patting ourselves on the back because we had a smaller deficit, and we must not relent until federal revenues outpace federal expenditures.

 Individual rights and state’s rights have been eroded for decades by overreaching Federal legislation and the expansion of executive powers.
-Our right to speak freely, practice religion, bear arms, and avoid unreasonable search and seizure are being presently violated by active legislation.
+Our right to speak freely, practice religion, bear arms, and avoid unreasonable search and seizure are being presently violated by federal law.
 This alarming trend towards more authoritarian government must be halted and reversed.
 Laws that violate the Bill of Rights must be repealed, and those who violate these rights must be held accountable.

 It is a well-known fact that US reliance on foreign oil has been a problem for a long time.
 Cutting off our foreign energy reliance, and focusing on domestic oil and other energy sources has several benefits including better energy prices, more jobs at home, and insulation from some of the turmoil that occurs in the Middle East and other oil-rich regions.